 The Legends and Sthala Purana

-The Body of the Serpent: When Lord Vishnu (in the form of the enchanting Mohini) severed the head of the demon Swarbhanu for deceitfully drinking the nectar of immortality, the demon’s body was cast away.
+When Lord Vishnu, in the form of the enchantress Mohini, severed the head of the demon Swarbhanu, the demon’s body was cast away.
 That headless body was later joined with the head of a snake, becoming the shadow planet Ketu.

-The Devotion of Ketu: Realizing the gravity of his past karmic actions, Ketu descended to the bamboo forest at Keezhaperumpallam and performed rigorous, agonizing penance to Lord Shiva.
+Realizing the weight of his past karmic actions, Ketu descended to the bamboo forest at Keezhaperumpallam and performed rigorous, agonizing penance to Lord Shiva.
 Pleased with his genuine transformation and devotion, Lord Shiva absolved Ketu of his sins and granted him the status of a planetary deity.
-In this temple, Ketu is uniquely depicted with a five-headed serpent hood, folding his hands in deep, reverent prayer to Lord Shiva (Naganathaswamy).

 Ketu Dosha, Kala Sarpa Dosha & Step-by-Step Pariharam